inbo/protocolsource/CONTRIBUTING.md

 Whenever a pull request is reviewed and finalized, a repo-admin will merge the branch to the main and add general and specific tags (see [release model](README.md#release-model)).
 Note that the merge commit to which these tags are attached represents an entire snapshot of the complete repository - not only the part of the repository that refers to the specific protocol.

-Each time a merge commit is made to the main branch of the `protocols` repo, a 'mirror read-only' repository (protocols-website) will be automatically triggered to build the rendered html versions of the protocols using GitHub Actions.
+Each time a merge commit is made to the main branch of the `protocolsource` repo, a 'mirror read-only' repository (protocols repo) will be automatically triggered to build the rendered html versions of the protocols using GitHub Actions.
 The resulting website is hosted at **TO BE ADDED**.
 This website will host all approved and published versions of all protocols.

 ## Workflow